Mau Mau rebellion: Mau Mau status in Kenya

 Members of Mau Mau are currently recognised by the Kenyan Government as freedom-independence heroes and heroines who sacrificed their lives in order to free Kenyans from colonial rule.
 Since 2010, Mashujaa Day (Heroes Day) has been marked annually on 20 October (the same day Baring signed the Emergency order).
 According to the Kenyan Government, Mashujaa Day will be a time for Kenyans to remember and honour Mau Mau and other Kenyans who participated in the independence struggle.
 Mashujaa Day will replace Kenyatta Day; the latter has until now also been held on 20 October.
 In 2001, the Kenyan Government announced that important Mau Mau sites were to be turned into national monuments.

-This official celebration of Mau Mau is in marked contrast to a post-colonial norm of Kenyan governments rejection of the Mau Mau as a symbol of national liberation.
+This official celebration of Mau Mau is in marked contrast to post-colonial Kenyan governments' rejection of the Mau Mau as an engine of national liberation.
 Such a turnabout has attracted criticism of government manipulation of the Mau Mau uprising for political ends.